Tradebox One can import the following fees:

 - In most cases no, they will need to be manually posted.
 The exception is eBay managed payments order fees, which can be posted as individual transactions when the invoice for the related order is created.

 Is it possible to post itemised per-order fees?

 - Amazon fees post an amalgam transaction per-settlement-report, per-fee-type.
 You'll typically see 3 transactions to represent a 2-week settlement period.

 - eBay monthly fees post an amalgam monthly transaction, which is based on the amount you've paid to eBay for the prior month's fees.

-- For Paypal fees and eBay managed payment order fees, you have the option to post individual per-order fees or amalgam summary fees.
+- For eBay managed payment order fees, Sage users have the option to post individual per-order fees or amalgam summary fees.
+These fees will be automatically posted to Xero as a summary.
 Fees are a wholly separate transaction to the invoice or sales order, there'll be nothing that links them in your accounts package.